lydiob7/project-template/workingon.md

 -   Bugfix: Add default value for onSubmit on SignupForm.
 -   Feature: Add terms checkbox on SignupForm.
 -   Feature: Add redux actions to change language and add it on copyright symbol and copyright year on footer.
+-   Feature: Add Feedback Module.
+-   Feature: Update theme.
+-   Bugfix: Move Call Module to modules folder.
+-   Feature: Export all components from a single file.
+-   Update: Add new features to documentation.